JonathanMoreno14/AndroidStarterTemplate/README.md

     }
 ```

+You will need to create a new activity, for example Tab4.
+The **CharSequence** strings will need to be modified "Tab4" You will need to modify **int Numboftabs**  = "4" this is given for the specific number of tab activities that are in use for the Sliding Tab Layout.
-You will need to create a new activity, for example Tab4 the conditional statement will need to be modified to fit with the new set of Tab(s).
-You can modify this is by setting up a swtich statement for the conditionals.
+The conditional statement will also need to be modified to fit with the new set of Tab(s).
+You can modify this is by setting up a swtich statement for the conditionals or any other type of method.

 ##If you decide to use it